 Schools are a Good Fit for Solar

-Ground mounted solar installations are the most cost effective installations, require less permitting, and schools uniquely have open space.
+Ground mounted and rooftop solar installations are the most cost effective installations, require less permitting, and schools often have both in large supply.

 Solar power is best consumed during the day without having to save the power in storage, and schools operate mostly during the same sunlight hours.

 Schools normally can’t take the tax incentives of renewable clean energy generation, but our exclusive GCE “Energy for Education” program allows schools to take advantage of all the incentives and then some.

 The reduced cost of the project with tax incentives makes it so you can actually receive clean solar energy not at a higher price than standard, but actually less expensive than your standard utility rate.

 Schools can use the solar and renewable energy for educational purposes.